 Camping sounds pretty good right about now!
 You have a vision of the family happily huddled around a campfire, singing campfire songs, roasting marshmallows, watching a beautiful sunset.
 You can see waking up in the morning and getting ready to go hiking.
 And maybe even taking some fishing poles to the bank of a lake or river and catching some fish to cook on the grill.
-Camping can be a great way to help you be close to the family and close to nature and come back from your trip with a sense of accomplishment and rejuvenation.
+Camping can be a great way to help you be close to your family and close to nature and come back from your trip with a sense of accomplishment and rejuvenation.
 Now, you just need to know how to go camping!
 Well, don’t worry, here is your complete guide to family camping trip planner to ensure all goes smoothly.

 So you have finally decided to do it.
 You are ready to plan a camping trip for the family.
 But it is your first time camping.
 Or maybe it has been a while since you have camped, or maybe you have yet to camp with kids along.
 You wonder if you still know how to go camping.
 Will it be fun?
 Or will you just end up making a big mess, the kids will have poison ivy from head to toe, you will forget something super important and everyone will be totally bummed out and want to go home without even getting to do something fun.
 No one wants to have a miserable camping experience.

 What can you do to make sure you avoid any of the potential camping failures that could happen if unprepared?
 The best way to do this is to do your homework, decide on the particulars and adequately prepare.
 Here are some of the things you might find helpful to think out.